Select Page

 Will the new standards force us to lower the expectations we define for our residents with hand skills or patient care?

 • Not at all.
-The residency standards have always set a minimum expectation for residency programs and many residency sites have set expectations higher than those defined in the standards.
-NCOPE recognizes the importance of training competent and compassionate practitioners able to meet the needs of patients well into the future.
+The new assessment tools will enable more in-depth feedback on psychomotor (hand) skills.
+NCOPE has no intention of having residency sites lower their expectations or care quality.
+The residency standards have always set a minimum expectation for residency programs, and many residency sites hold residents to even higher expectations.
+NCOPE recognizes the importance of training capable, competent and compassionate practitioners able to meet the needs of patients today and well into the future.

 We are not currently NCOPE accredited, but had planned on pursuing accreditation soon, how will the new standards impact our ability to host an O&P residency program?